Hikers looking over the Pacific ocean from cliffs in California

 Living in San Francisco

 San Fran is one of California’s iconic cities — the Golden Gate Bridge, streetcar trolleys, Alcatraz, and the Wharf are all incredibly popular places.
-Life here is a bit more bustling with a dash of east coast city vibes, thanks to the dense layout of the city.
+Life here is a bit more bustling with a dash of East Coast city vibes, thanks to the dense layout of the city.
 Folks here appreciate sunny days in the park and a work-hard-play-hard lifestyle.
 Public transportation is fantastic, so you likely won’t need a car — just be ready to work your calves around the city’s steep streets.
-Come here hungry, for culture, food, and work.
+Come here hungry for culture, food, and work.

 Living in Los Angeles